martinrotter/rssguard/resources/docs/Message-filters.md

 function filterMessage() { }
 ```

-This function must be fast and must return integer values which belong to enumeration [`FilteringAction`](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/message.h#L83).
-For example, your function must return `2` to block the message which is subsequently NOT saved into database.
-For easier usage, RSS Guard 3.7.1+ offers named variables for this, which are called `MSG_ACCEPT` and `MSG_IGNORE`.
+This function must be fast and must return values which belong to enumeration `FilteringAction` from this [file](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/message.h).
+You can you either direct numerical value of each enumerant, for example `2` or you can use self-descriptive enumerant name, for example `MessageObject.Ignore`.
+Named enumerants are supported in RSS Guard 3.8.1+.
+RSS Guard 3.7.1+ also offers names `MSG_ACCEPT` and `MSG_IGNORE` as aliases for `MessageObject.Accept` and `MessageObject.Ignore`.

-Each message is accessible in your script via global variable named `msg` of type [`MessageObject`](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/message.h#L118).
+Each message is accessible in your script via global variable named `msg` of type `MessageObject`, see this [file](https://github.com/martinrotter/rssguard/blob/master/src/librssguard/core/message.h) for the declaration.
 Some properties are writable, allowing you to change contents of the message before it is written to DB.
 You can mark message important, parse its description or perhaps change author name or even assign some label to it!!!

 RSS Guard 3.8.0+ offers also list of labels assigned to each message.
 You can therefore do actions in your filtering script based on which labels are assigned to the message.
 The property is called `assignedLabels` and is array of `Label` objects.
 Each `Label` in the array offers these properties: `title` (title of the label), `color` (color of the label) and `customId` (account-specific ID of the label).
 If you change assigned labels to the message, then the change will be eventually synchronized back to server if respective plugin supports it.